tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品简介/产品优势_intl_en.md

 ### Video Upload
-+ VOD supports multiple video upload methods such as local upload, video pull from URL, upload via API, and upload from client.
++ VOD supports multiple ways to upload videos.
+You can upload from a local disk or client or pull videos from URLs or via APIs.
-+ VOD can convert live recording to video on-demand and has various features such as multi-format video upload, large file upload, upload resumption, and redundant file backup.
++ You can convert live recordings to video on-demand, upload different formats, upload large files, resume upload after interruption, and backup files.

 ### Video Storage
 + VOD features redundant storage of video files across architectures and devices to support remote disaster recovery and isolation of resources.
-+ VOD supports cold/hot storage separation of video files to provide multiple options for your storage needs.
++ You can specify policies for hot and cold storage of video files, giving you better control of your video storage.

-### Video Transcoding
+### Transcoding
-+ VOD offers more than 12,000 distributed transcoding clusters, which can support up to 2,000 concurrent transcoding tasks and provide high-quality and efficient transcoding capabilities.
++ VOD offers more than 12,000 distributed transcoding clusters, which can support up to 2,000 concurrent transcoding tasks.
 + VOD supports TESHD which can effectively repair the video quality without reducing it.
-+ VOD supports adding watermarks on demand and setting different transcoding formats to flexibly satisfy your needs in different application scenarios.
++ You can add watermarks to your videos and configure different transcoding formats, giving you more flexibility in different scenarios.

 ### Video Distribution
 + VOD has access to over 1,100 Tencent Cloud CDN cache nodes, which can provide a smooth video content delivery acceleration experience based on the BGP networks and 17+ ISPs across China.
-+ VOD has a built-in default domain name.
-If you do not have a domain name, the preset domain name can be used to deliver resources based on the nearby region.
-This allows you to quickly get the video resources for playback, effectively solving the delay problem.
-In addition, custom domain names can be configured.
++ VOD provides a default domain name for video playback.
+If you don't have your own domain name, you can use the default domain to deliver resources based on the nearby region to reduce latency.
+You can also configure your own domain name.

-### Video AI Capabilities
+### Video AI
-+ VOD has various intelligent features such as speech and text recognition, which can effectively perform automated operations like video editing, splicing, and screencapturing, as well as AI-based intelligent video recognition and sensitive information processing, so as to reduce the manual workload.
++ VOD has various AI-powered features such as speech and text recognition.
+These features allow you to automate video editing, splicing, and screen capturing, as well as content recognition and auditing, reducing the amount of time spent doing manual operations.
-+ VOD features intelligent recognition in console, which makes it easy for you to customize intelligent video recognition in the VOD console.
++ Smart recognition can be configured from the VOD console, making it easy to customize.

 ### Adaptive Bitrate Streaming
-+ VOD can determine the change in network connection speed to select the most suitable bitstream for playback, ensuring the smoothness of video playback and improving the user experience.
++ VOD can transcode video content into multi-bitrate streams.
+During playback, it can select the most suitable bitstream based on the current network conditions, ensuring a smooth viewing experience.
-+ VOD can select the most appropriate bitstream according to the network environment to make full use of the network bandwidth.
++ Using adaptive bitrate streaming to dynamically select the optimal bitrate helps make full use of your network bandwidth.

 ### TESHD

-Based on the technologies such as audio/video encoding, intelligent scenario recognition, dynamic encoding, and three-level (CTU/line/frame) precise bitrate control model accumulated by Tencent Video Cloud over the years, TESHD enables video businesses such as LVB and VOD to provide higher-definition streaming services at lower bitrates (reduced by over 30% on average).
+Tencent Extreme Speed High Definition (TESHD) enables VOD to provide higher-definition streaming services at lower bitrates (30% lower on average).
+It leverages Tencent Cloud technologies such as dynamic encoding, smart scene recognition, and a three-level (CTU/line/frame) precise bitrate control model.

 ### Superplayer

 Superplayer is a free player provided by VOD.
-- It offers simple encoding, where videos can be played back with only video ID required.
+- It offers simple encoding.
+Videos can be played back with only the video ID required.
 - It features adaptive bitrate streaming to improve the playback experience.
 - It supports playing back videos with hotlink protection enabled.
-- It has a wide range of features such as thumbnail preview and video cover generation.
+- It includes other features such as thumbnail preview and video cover generation.